Nervosys/Botnix/docs/README.md

 ```

 > [!Note]
-> NixOS option documentation does not support headings in general.
+> Botnix option documentation does not support headings in general.

 #### Inline Anchors